JuliaInterop/Clang.jl/README.md

 on top of libclang functionality.

 ## Installation
-This package is under an overhaul.
-It's highly recommended to use the master branch and the new generator API.

-If you'd like to use the old version, please checkout [this branch](https://github.com/JuliaInterop/Clang.jl/tree/old-generator) for the documentation.
-Should you have any questions on how to upgrade the generator script, feel free to submit a post/request in the [Discussions](https://github.com/JuliaInterop/Clang.jl/discussions) area.

 ```
-pkg> dev Clang
+pkg> add Clang
 ```

+If you'd like to use the old generator(Clang.jl v0.13), please checkout [this branch](https://github.com/JuliaInterop/Clang.jl/tree/old-generator) for the documentation.
+Should you have any questions on how to upgrade the generator script, feel free to submit a post/request in the [Discussions](https://github.com/JuliaInterop/Clang.jl/discussions) area.

 ## Binding Generator